gameserverapp/Platform/Documentation/docs/dashboard/game_servers/getting_started.md

 sidebar_position: 0
 ---

-Learn how to control and set up your game servers.
+Learn how to set up and control your game servers.

 [Go to Game server overview >](https://dash.gameserverapp.com/cluster)

 ![Game server - overview](/img/dashboard/gameserver/getting_started/gameserver_overview.jpg)

 :::info Locating the `Game server ID`
-Please include the `game server ID` when you contact support about a game server or service.
-It's located in the __top-right corner__ on the game server settings page.
+When contacting support, always include the `game server ID`.
+You can find it in the __top-right corner__ on the game server settings page.

 ![Game server ID](/img/dashboard/gameserver/getting_started/gameserver_id.jpg)
 :::

 ## Controls
-You can control (start, stop, update etc) your game servers from multiple sections.
-This makes it really easy to update all game servers on a particular machine, for example.
+You can start, stop, and update your game servers from multiple sections.
+This makes it easy to manage all servers on a particular machine at once.

 ![Game server - update modal example](/img/dashboard/gameserver/getting_started/gameserver_control_modal.jpg)

 ### Game server settings
-Control (start, shutdown, restart & update) the individual game server via the game server settings pages.
+Manage individual servers directly from the settings page.
+You can start, shut down, restart, or update the game server.

 #### Perform manual index
-Manually index all players and groups on this game server.
-This can be useful when you added a new game server.
+This indexes all players and groups on the server.
+Use this when you've added a new game server and want to sync data.

 #### Clone game server
-Copies most of the settings to a new game server.
-After cloning the game server isn't installed on the machine yet.
-To do so, scroll down to the "Your old game servers" section on the [Cluster overview](/dashboard/game_servers/clusters) and hit `Install` for the cloned game server.
+Clone most settings to a new server.
+After cloning, the server isn't installed yet.
+Go to the "Your old game servers" section on the [Cluster overview](/dashboard/game_servers/clusters) and click `Install` for the cloned server.

 ![Game server - settings controls](/img/dashboard/gameserver/getting_started/gameserver_settings_controls.jpg)

 ### Cluster overview
-Control one or multiple game servers via any cluster overview page.
+Manage one or multiple servers through the cluster overview pages.

 ![Game server - cluster controls](/img/dashboard/gameserver/getting_started/gameserver_cluster_controls.jpg)

 ### Machine settings
-Control one or multiple game servers via the `Game servers & services` page for the selected DediConnect machine.
+Control servers via the `Game servers & services` page of a DediConnect machine.

 ![Game server - cluster controls](/img/dashboard/gameserver/getting_started/gameserver_machine_controls.jpg)

 ## Settings

-The game server settings page gives quick access to most settings, a performance summary, recent activity, console output and more.
+The server settings page gives you access to configuration, performance stats, logs, console, and recent activity.

 ![Game server - settings](/img/dashboard/gameserver/getting_started/gameserver_settings.jpg)

 ### Server names (website, Discord etc.)

 ![Game server - settings - names](/img/dashboard/gameserver/getting_started/gameserver_settings_names.jpg)

 #### Server list name
-This is the name that will show up on the in-game server list.
+This name appears in the in-game server list.

 #### Website name
-Setting the `website name` will make the game server appear on the [Community website](/dashboard/community/website).
-You can also upload an image to use as the game server block background, on the Community website.
+Set the `website name` to show the server on the [Community website](/dashboard/community/website).
+You can also upload a background image for the server block.

 :::info Hide on Community website
-Leave the `website name` field empty to hide the game server on the Community website.
+Leave the `website name` field empty to hide the server from the Community website.
 :::

 #### Cluster chat name
-Determines how the game server name is presented on [cluster chat](/dashboard/game_servers/clusters#cluster-chat) messages.
+This name will appear in messages from [cluster chat](/dashboard/game_servers/clusters#cluster-chat).

 #### Discord name
-This is the name that the [Discord Bot](/dashboard/discord-bot) will show when it posts information about this game server.
+This is the name used by the [Discord Bot](/dashboard/discord-bot) when referencing the server.

-:::info Hide on discord
+:::info Hide on Discord
-Leave the `Discord name` field empty to hide the game server on Discord.
+Leave the `Discord name` field empty to hide the server on Discord.
 :::

 ### General